GoogleCloudPlatform/cluster-health-scanner/README.md

 Since CHS uses node labels to update information about health checks for that node, it can be useful to print information about those nodes.

-We already saw briefly how to get some information on nodes in the ['Identifying labels' section](#identifying-labels):
+We already saw how to get some information on nodes in the ['Identifying labels' section](#identifying-labels):

 ```bash